BigIskander/wetv_getsubtitles/README.md

 # wetv_getsubtitles
-A simple browser extension (for chromium based browsers) to open subtitles page on wetv.vip
+A simple browser extension (for chromium based browsers) to get subtitles on wetv.vip as plain text

-Last stable working version is located in v1 branch of this repository.
-This version is in development and might be broken.
+Previous version of this extension is located in v1 branch of this repository

-Extension was made only for educational purposes.

 How to install, instruction for Google chrome:
 1. Download and unpack the content of this repository